 If you have questions about the process, please contact the Current Use Division at 802-828-5860.

-- Deadline for Forest Management Activity Reports (FMARs) for all properties harvested in the previous year.
+- Deadline for Forest Management Activity Reports (FMARs) for all properties with management activity in the previous year.
 Instructions can be found here: FMAR Instructions.

 - Deadline for the Forest Management Activity Report.
 Said report shall not be received later than this date.